 All EU Member States are part of Economic and Monetary Union, which means they coordinate their economic policies for the benefit of the EU as a whole.
 However, not all EU Member States are in the euro area – only those having adopted the euro are members of the euro area.

-Of the Member States outside the euro area, Denmark and the United Kingdom have 'opt-outs' from joining for reasons of economic sovereignty.
+Of the Member States outside the euro area, Denmark and the United Kingdom have 'opt-outs' from joining the euro.
 These two countries can join in the future if they so wish.

 Sweden is not yet in the euro area, as it has not made the necessary changes to its central bank legislation and it does not meet the convergence criterion related to participation in the Exchange Rate Mechanism (ERM II).
 However, under the Treaty, Sweden is required to adopt the euro once it fulfils the necessary conditions.